embroidery-space/xsp-specs/ursa/oxs.md

   Only applicable for three-quarter stitches.
   Specifies the color on the right.

-- `direction`: integer.
-Specifies the direction of the part stitch.
+- `direction`: integer - Specifies the direction of the part stitch.

   The possible values are: